kdrag0n/safetynet-fix/README.md

 The keystore executables and libraries in this repository were built with the commits linked above.
 The target CPU was changed to generic ARMv8-A for all target devices.

+- Android 12 Beta 2: Built from AOSP master for `aosp_arm64`
 - Android 11: Built from ProtonAOSP 11.3.1 (android-11.0.0_r24) for `redfin`
 - Android 10: Built from LineageOS 17.1 (android-10.0.0_r41) for `taimen`
 - Android 9: Built from AOSP android-9.0.0_r61 for `taimen`
 - Android 8.1: Built from AOSP android-8.1.0_r81 for `taimen`
 - Android 8.0: Built from AOSP android-8.0.0_r51 for `marlin`

+## Support

+If you found this module helpful, please consider supporting development with a **[recurring donation](https://patreon.com/kdrag0n)** on Patreon for benefits such as exclusive behind-the-scenes development news, early access to updates, and priority support.
+Alternatively, you can also [buy me a coffee](https://paypal.me/kdrag0ndonate).
+All support is appreciated.